-This sudden shift to hosting online events is a big transition.
-Beyond the simple things (like not having anyone flush in the middle of your presentation) you also need to make sure that the platform you select is secure, protects your data, and has clear audio streaming features.
+The sudden switch to online events is a major paradigm shift.
+Beyond the simple things (like not having anyone flush in the middle of your presentation!), you also need to make sure that the communication platform you select is secure, protects your data, and has clear audio streaming features.

 - Does the software require you to download to view or is it in-browser?

 - How does the webinar solution help you manage event marketing and registrant tracking?

 - What is the breadth of viewer analytics you receive during and after the event?